 With nearly a year of strict lockdowns and the introduction of working from home, most burglars were put out of their jobs due to the pandemic.
 Domestic burglaries plummeted by 30% in 2020, as homes were no longer empty during the day.
 However, things have quickly changed with the loosening of restrictions; as more people head back into the office and spend more time away from home, thieves are returning to their old habits.
 Whilst burglaries naturally rise during winter months as the days are darker, burglaries have already risen 10% before winter has even begun.
 Some reports claim home burglaries have risen a staggering 33% between January 2021 and September 2021.

 Forecasts highlight how this rise in theft is unlikely to slow down, as Christmas festivities also pose security risks, as more people leave their homes to enjoy the festivities with others.
-A seasoned burglar will be able to spot a property that is empty, using calendar events to their advantage.
+A seasoned burglar will be able to spot an empty property, using calendar events to their advantage.
 More so, human error can also result in our homes being left vulnerable to attack.
-Research has found 21% of UK residents have forgotten to lock their external door before going to bed.
+Research has found 21% of UK residents have forgotten to lock their external doors before going to bed.

 With burglaries likely to keep rising, it is imperative we take every step possible to secure our homes from theft.
-This can include installing home alarm systems, or outdoor motion-detecting lights which can scare off thieves.
-Taking extra safety precautions can not only reduce theft risk but increase peace of mind.
-When burglar proofing your home, you may want to consider using GPS trackers as a way to track and retrieve stolen goods.
+This can include installing home alarm systems, or outdoor motion-detecting lights, which can scare off thieves.
+Taking extra safety precautions can reduce theft risk and increase peace of mind.
+When burglar-proofing your home, you may want to consider using GPS trackers as a way to track and retrieve stolen goods.
 GPS trackers are small, discrete devices that can be attached to items.
 Most modern GPS trackers also come with software, allowing tracking from a mobile device or laptop.
 This means you always know where your belongings are, even if you are outside of the house.